02dahyun/mygraduateproject/README.md

 # mygraduateproject
-raspberry pi 4 + ubuntu server 22.04 LTS + ros humble for slam with realsense lidar camera(L515)
+raspberry pi 4 + ubuntu server 22.04 LTS + ros humble + realsense lidar camera(L515)

 # to use Remote Desktop Connection in UBUNTU SERVER 22, you should install ubuntu-desktop